 Picture book biography of Carter G. Woodson, who was born to parents who had both been enslaved and who read the newspaper to his illiterate father every day and grew up to study history at Harvard University and become the “Father of Black History.”

 In the 1960s Charlie Sifford became the first African American to break the color barrier in golf and despite discrimation went on to win the PGA tournament.
+You can also check out this title as eBook on OverDrive/Libby.

 Shares the story of sisters Venus and Serena Williams, including their special relationship as sisters and best friends, their constant training as children, and their incredible success in professional tennis.
+You can also check out this title as eBook on OverDrive/Libby.

 This historical fiction picture book presents the story of nine-year-old Lorraine Jackson, who in 1968 witnessed the Memphis sanitation strike–Dr. Martin Luther King Jr.’s final stand for justice before his assassination–when her father, a sanitation worker, participated in the protest.